getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 When this module is imported, only the `bar` member name is available to import; `foo` stays hidden inside the module.

 Module exports are not just normal assignments of values or references, as you're accustomed to with the `=` assignment operator.
-Actually, when you export something, you're creating a binding (almost like a pointer) to that thing (variable, etc) that you exported.
+Actually, when you export something, you're exporting a binding (kinda like a pointer) to that thing (variable, etc).

-That means that if you change the value inside your module of an variable you already bound for export, even if it's already been imported (see the next section), the binding will expose the new current value.
+That means that if you change the value inside your module of an variable you already exported a binding to, even if it's already been imported (see the next section), the imported binding will resolve to the current value.

 Consider: